YiDingg/YiDingg/Papers/Template (Paper Reading).md

 # title

 > [!Note|style:callout|label:Infor]
-Initially published at xx:xx on 2025-xx-xx in xxxx.
+Initially published by YiDingg at xx:xx on 2025-xx-xx in xxxx.

 ## Infor